 Once the province of teenagers, social media platforms have become a prominent form of communication with family and friends.
-Although websites like Facebook, Twitter, Instagram, LinkedIn, and others provide a way to let people know what is going on in your life, the information and photos on social media sites can undermine a legitimate insurance claim.
+Although sites like Facebook, Twitter, Instagram, LinkedIn, TikTok and others provide a way to let people know what is going on in your life, the information and photos posted on social media sites can undermine a legitimate insurance claim.

-Because the widespread popularity of social media is a recently new phenomenon, courts are still finding their way in terms of determining the rights of parties in litigation to obtain access to information that has been hidden in password protected areas.
-Generally, information posted on the public areas of Facebook and its ilk will be fair game in litigation.
+Courts are still finding their way in terms of determining the rights of parties in litigation to obtain access to information that has been hidden in password protected areas.
+Generally, information posted in the public areas of Facebook and its ilk will be fair game in litigation.
 The issue is more complex when insurance companies seek information in areas of social media sites that are protected by security features, such as the need to login with a password.
 Hacks of celebrity websites that have resulted in the release of intimate photos demonstrate the legitimate expectation that users of these websites have that private and sensitive information will be protected.

-If you have an active claim or are engaged in litigation, before you post anything new on your social media page, you should speak to your attorney.
+If you have an active claim or are engaged in litigation, the better approach is to not post on social media while your claim is active.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].